JolonB/distinctipy/README.md

 _distinctipy_ is a lightweight python package providing functions to generate colours that are visually distinct from one another.
+You can find _distinctipy_ [here](https://github.com/alan-turing-institute/distinctipy).

+Unfortunately, _distinctipy_ doesn't work in Python2.7.
+This repository aims to fix that.

 Commonly available qualitative colormaps provided by the likes of matplotlib generally have no more than 20 colours, but for some applications it is useful